dairycultist/tinyhexgame/README.md

 Fully rigged and animated mercenary with IK hands.

 Soft-scifi aesthetic.
 Must protect oceanic drill from incoming enemies.
 Lose condition is when either you or the drill are destroyed.
+This, alongside the constant need to search for crates, prevents camping.

 https://www.youtube.com/watch?v=4bcFGSBROmo